 Standard Pedestrian Shed: An area, approximately circular, that is centered on a common destination.
 A Pedestrian Shed is applied to determine the approximate size of a Neighborhood.
 A Standard Pedestrian Shed is 1/4 mile radius or 1320 feet, about the distance of a five-minute walk at a leisurely pace.
 It has been shown that provided with a pedestrian environment, most people will walk this distance rather than drive.
-The outline of the shed must be refined according to actual directly to the sidewalk. streetlights, etc.). to each other, forming a grid mostly low intensity. lanes within a right-of-way. each having an individual yard. drivers aware of the pedestrian. is regulated.

-site conditions, particularly along thoroughfares.
+The outline of the shed must be refined according to actual site conditions, particularly along thoroughfares.
 (Sometimes called a "walkshed" or "walkable catchment.")
 See Pedestrian Shed.

-Stoop: a frontage type with a raised entry way and a set of stairs leading
+Stoop: a frontage type with a raised entry way and a set of stairs leading directly to the sidewalk.